Homebrew/legacy-homebrew/README.md

         ./configure `brew diy`
         cmake . `brew diy`

-    This means you can also install multiple versions of the same package and switch on demand.

 7. Optimization
     We optimize for (Snow) Leopard Intel, binaries are stripped, compile flags are tuned to your exact Mac model.
 Slow software sucks.